Program

 Just please turn off your mobile phone, don’t bring alcohol or drugs and treat everyone with respect.

 Below you can see what the program was for 2024.
 It will be similar for 2025 but with some changes to the teachers.
+We will confirm the details in the autumn.

 Creative voice and movement